Guides

 Where can I play visual novels online for free in 2026?

-Browser platforms like StoryNight, itch.io, and ChoiceScript let you play visual novels for free with no download.
-StoryNight offers full free routes with AI-generated dialogue, while itch.io hosts hundreds of indie visual novels across every genre.
+Browser platforms like StoryNight, itch.io, Twine, and ChoiceScript let you start visual novels for free with no download.
+StoryNight offers free starter stories with complete arcs, while itch.io and Twine host a broad indie catalog where availability varies by creator.

 Can I play visual novels on my phone without downloading an app?

 Yes.
-Most browser visual novels are responsive and work on mobile.
-StoryNight, Fallen London, and many itch.io titles play directly in your phone's browser without any app install.
+Many browser visual novels are responsive and work on mobile.
+StoryNight, Twine stories, ChoiceScript titles, and many itch.io browser uploads play directly in your phone's browser without an app install.

 What genre of visual novel should a beginner start with?